 The Taj Exotica is located amidst the stunning ambiance of the South Malé Atoll © Taj Hotels

 Panoramic Indian Ocean views, rain showers, and direct lagoon access – each of the 64 luxury water villas available at the Taj Exotica offers high-end amenities designed to help guests immerse themselves in the stunning ambiance of the South Malé Atoll.
-If you’re celebrating a truly special occasion, spring for the 500 square metre Rehendi Presidential Suite, a full-sized villa that comes complete with a suspended deck and a hammock that hangs over the lagoon waters.
+If you’re celebrating a truly special occasion, spring for the 500 square meter Rehendi Presidential Suite, a full-sized villa that comes complete with a suspended deck and a hammock that hangs over the lagoon waters.

 3. Baros Maldives

 Baros Maldives is ringed by its own coral reef © Baros Maldives

 Occupying a tiny, coral-formed island – and surrounded by its very own miniature coral reef – Baros Maldives was one of the very first resorts to open in the Maldives, and has since then cultivated a reputation as a romantic stay.
 Though it originally hosted cabanas, these days the resort offers some of the best overwater bungalows in the Maldives: 45 beachside villas and 30 over-water villas, which stand on stilts above the aquamarine waters.

 4. Huvafen Fushi

 Huvafen Fushi hosts a stunning, underwater spa © Huvafen Fushi

 Hydrophilic types can immerse themselves – quite literally – in the turquoise waters that surround Huvafen Fushi in the pretty Kaafu Atoll.
 For starters, the resort offers up glass-bottomed ocean bungalows, which should acquaint guests intimately with the local marine life that populates the colorful coral.
 Then there’s the private beach, personal cruises, and the underwater LIME Spa.
 Where else can you spy on clownfish whilst getting a massage?

 5. Shangri-La Villingili